chigzz-github/MIT-Fintech-Challenge/README.md

 ## Grading:
 We will use Cohen's Kappa to evaluate the prediction results. https://en.wikipedia.org/wiki/Cohen%27s_kappa Extra points will also granted to teams which are working with more challenging datasets.
 Enjoy hacking!

+## Bonus Points:
+You will notice there is a file called y_masked_train_small.csv or y_masked_train_big.csv or y_masked_train.csv where we masked the class 3 as 0 in the training dataset.
+For those of you who have extra time/interest, feel free to try train with the masked y labels and figure out a way to identify class 3 (a variation of spooying) in both training and testing data set.

+You can submit a file called **Team_teamname_masked.zip** in the **Submission folder** and we will take a look at your solution. **Team_teamname_masked.zip** shall have the